 - Once in the database, you can search for your specific article.

 Note: Some newspapers and magazines delay online access for anywhere between one day and several weeks.
-If you’re looking for something very recent, you may need to find the print copies which are available at the Undergraduate Library and other libraries on campus.
+If you’re looking for something very recent, you may need to find the print copies, which are available at different libraries across campus.